Top 9 Best Places to go shopping in Uzbekistan

 6. Abdulloh Timur Street, Tashkent:

 Named after the famous conqueror Timur, or Tamerlane, this busy street in Tashkent is a popular destination for tourists and locals alike.
 Here you’ll find a variety of shops selling clothing, accessories, shoes, electronics, and keepsakes.
-Abdullah Timur Street is the ideal location for enjoying in purchasing goods and take in the lively atmosphere because it offers something for everyone, from modern malls to traditional bazaars.
+Abdullah Timur Street is the ideal location for enjoying purchasing goods and taking in the lively atmosphere because it offers something for everyone, from modern malls to traditional bazaars.

 7. Devon Begi Street, Bukhara: